- New Horizons in the Economics of Innovation series

 Chapter 10: Knowledge, Policy and Innovation

-Luc Soete INTRODUCTION Innovation, as discussed in this book, is about creating value from ideas.
+10. Knowledge, policy and innovation Luc Soete INTRODUCTION Innovation, as discussed in this book, is about creating value from ideas.
 For the value to be created, the ideas must connect to the market through new goods or services, or through better ways of designing, producing and delivering products to the market.
 The ultimate key to all of this is knowledge.
 This chapter takes a somewhat historical approach to the emergence of this kind of knowledge-driven society and the crucial role therein of innovation.
 In this sense the knowledge society is a logical progression from the agrarian society, the industrial society and the information society.
 It is made possible by the information and communication technology (ICT) networks which support the ﬂow of codiﬁed knowledge locally and globally.
 The term ‘knowledge society’, here, refers principally to the fact that in a globally connected world, knowledge is the raw material for production, it is embedded in the means of production, and the consumer needs knowledge to use what is produced.
 The next section examines the old, traditional view on the role of science and technology in the industrialized economy.
 The development of internationally comparable statistics on industrial research and development was a major statistical innovation which was instrumental in the recognition of the importance of science and technology for economic growth, industrial adjustment and international competitiveness.
 It was one of the major contributions to the economics of industrial innovation of Chris Freeman’s early work.
-In his own characteristic voluntary fashion he almost single-handedly succeeded in laying the...
+In his own characteristic voluntary fashion he almost...

 You are not authenticated to view the full text of this chapter or article.